ZeeUTao/ZeeUTao.github.io/_posts/2020-11-13-Signal_Calibration.md

 ### Rough calibration

 To correct the sideband leakage, we need the above parameters $\epsilon, \delta$ to describe non-orthogonality and amplitude imbalance.
-In a rough calibration, we need to calibrate it in varied carrier frequency `f_c` and sideband frequency `f_sb`, estimated by the peak at mirror sideband frequency at spectrum analyzer.
+In a rough calibration, we need to calibrate it in varied carrier frequency `f_c` and sideband frequency `f_sb`, estimated by the peak at mirror sideband frequency of spectrum analyzer.

 ### but the signal also varied